 Use specificity.
 Impact fee systems vary in how precisely they differentiate between varying forms and size of residential development and varying uses of commercial buildings.
 Detailed non-residential use or other specificity is merited when there is there is compelling evidence that use or size variations reflect substantive difference in the demand for public services.
-The proposed fee structure for the District incorporates a two-tiered structure that differentiates between residential units and designates all commercial/industrial use as a single category assessed by the square foot.
+The proposed fee structure for the District incorporates a three-tiered structure that differentiates between single family and multifamily residential units and designates all commercial/industrial use as a single category assessed by the square foot.